 Solution

-The torch angle should be between 15 to 20 degrees for TIG welding.
-Don’t hold the torch at 45 degrees otherwise you will lose a lot of coverage from shielding gas.
+- The torch angle should be between 15 to 20 degrees for TIG welding.
+Don’t hold the welding torch at 45 degrees otherwise you will lose a lot of coverage from shielding gas.

-But in TIG welding, the ideal arc length depends on the electrode diameter.
+- But in TIG welding, the ideal welding arc length depends on the electrode diameter.
 If the electrode diameter is 1 inch long, the arc length would be 1.5 inches.

 Reason: 05.
 Incorrect Welding Gas